-Abuser grooms victim by striking up a normal relationship with them, giving them gifts and meeting in cafés or shopping centres.
+The abuser grooms their victim by striking up a normal relationship with them, giving them gifts and meeting in cafés or shopping centres.
 A seemingly consensual sexual relationship develops but later turns abusive.
 Victims are required to attend parties and sleep with multiple men/women and threatened with violence if they try to seek help.

-Organised exploitation and trafficking:
+Organised Exploitation and Trafficking: